kdybicz/adobe-color-swatch/README.md

 [Custom color spaces](https://www.adobe.com/devnet-apps/photoshop/fileformatashtml/#50577411_28552),
 which are not supported by this script.

-Nevertheless I was able to successfully import generated `.aco` files back into the Adobe Photoshop and use them in my work!
+Nevertheless, I was able to successfully import generated `.aco` files back into the Adobe Photoshop and use them in my work!

 ## Development